lucifit/lucifit.github.io/_common-services/030-anti-wrinkle-injection.md

 ---
 caption: #what displays in the portfolio grid:
-  title: Botulinum Toxin Specialized Treatments
+  title: Anti-Wrinkle Injection
   subtitle:
-  thumbnail: assets/img/portfolio/botulinum-treatment.jpg
+  thumbnail: assets/img/portfolio/anti-wrinkle-treatment.jpg

 #what displays when the item is clicked:
-title: Botulinum Toxin Specialized Treatments
+title: Anti-Wrinkle Injection
 subtitle:
-image: assets/img/portfolio/botulinum-treatment.jpg
+image: assets/img/portfolio/anti-wrinkle-treatment.jpg
-alt: Body Aesthetic Injections
+alt: Anti-Wrinkle Injection

 ---
-### Botulinum Toxin Specialized Treatments
+### Anti-Wrinkle Injection (Botulinum)
-- Chemical Brow Lift
+- Forehead lines
-- Lip Flip
+- Frown lines (between eyebrows)
-- Jawline Slimming
+- Crow's feet (lines around the eyes)
-- Botulinum Migraine Treatment
+- Bunny lines (lines on the nose)
-- Hyperhidrosis Treatment
+- Marionette lines (lines around the mouth)
-- Traptox or BarbieTox
+- Dimpled chin
-- Calf Slimming
+- Platysmal Bands Treatment

 Botulinum toxin is a neurotoxic protein produced by the bacterium Clostridium botulinum.
 It is the most potent toxin known and in controlled and diluted forms, botulinum toxin is used for medical and cosmetic purposes.